easysoft/zui/en/docs/part/javascript-droppable.md

       <td>`container`</td>
       <td>For position calculation</td>
       <td>Default: `'body'`</td>
       <td>Use jQuery a selector to specify the parent container which is used to calculate the position.
 The node used for the parent container `position` should be `'relative'`, `'absolute'`or `'fixed'`.
-If set as `'static'`, it will be set to `'relative'` when being dragged.</td>
+If set as `'static'`, it will be set to `'relative'` when being dragged.
+This option can also be specified as a callback function to perform to return the actual parent container before each drag and drop start.</td>
     </tr>
     <tr>
       <td>`selector`</td>